-Keeping them healthy.
+Keep them healthy.
 Many perennials grow quickly, forming large clumps.
 If you don't divide them every three to four years, these clumps can die out in the middle, leaving a bare hole.

-Overcrowded perennials are also more susceptible to attack from fungal diseases and insect infestations.
+Protect plants from fungal diseases and insect infestations.

-Keeping them beautiful.
+Keep them beautiful.
 Overcrowded perennials often have fewer and/or smaller flowers than their well-spaced and divided counterparts.
 If your perennials are drastically in need of division, they may even appear stunted.

-Keeping them in bounds.
+Keep them in bounds.
 Some perennials (including gooseneck loosestrife, plume poppy, and obedient plant) are especially vigorous or even aggressive.
 Dividing these plants will help keep them from overwhelming their neighbors.

-Making more plants.
+Make more plants.
 Dividing perennials leaves you with more plants of the same variety -- perfect for adding to other places in the garden or trading with friends, family, or neighbors.